 For the borehole radar measurements, dipole antennas were used.
-The antennas have a central frequency of 20 MHz, 100 MHz and 250 MHz respectively.
+The antennas have a central frequency of 20, 100 and 250 MHz respectively.

 During logging, the antennas (transmitter and receiver) were lowered continuously in the borehole and the data recorded on the field PC along the measured interval.
-The antennas are kept at a fixed separation by glass fiber rods according to Table 4.
+The antennas are kept at a fixed separation by glass fiber rods (Figure 3-2).
 See also Figure 4-1.